Skip to main content

 Book Thoughts

-I loved getting to meet Lottie and Jamie in this story while being immersed in the culture of New Mexico.
+I loved getting to meet Lottie and Jaime in this story while being immersed in the culture of New Mexico.
 It's always a treat learning more about the southwestern part of the States from Jaycee Weaver as she brings such a love and passion for the foods, traditions, and geography of the area, giving me the opportunity to travel while meeting her characters.
 In this case, Lottie is quite the character as the story begins with her epic meltdown.
 Making her likeable after that is quite the feat, and one that Jaycee is up to by softening her edges over time.
 Jaime, on the other hand, is consistent, steady, and leans heavily on the Holy Spirit, which is what makes him leading man material.

 I appreciate that this book takes the time to go through the Gospel with a unique twist; the setting certainly inspires the message of salvation in a creative way where I won't look at the spa the same way again!
 As usual, the author writes heartwarming family members, and I certainly look forward to reading more about the Reyes family.
 If you're looking for a light but deep story of God's love even when we feel unlovable, Unkissable is unmissable when it comes to a cute and meaningful Christian rom-com.